finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 # **listInstrumentProperties**
 > ResourceListOfProperty listInstrumentProperties(identifierType, identifier, effectiveAt, asAt, page, limit, scope)

-[EXPERIMENTAL] ListInstrumentProperties: Get instrument properties (with Pagination)
+[EARLY ACCESS] ListInstrumentProperties: Get instrument properties (with Pagination)

 List all the properties of a particular instrument, as identified by a particular unique identifier.